TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

     ]);
 ```

 Is the bug gone?
-It must be one of them:
+It must be one of those commented sets, so comment out half of them and let the ofher half active:

 ```diff
  // rector.php